MelonKony/millmint/content/utopia/society/state/government/interior/commerce.md

 * **General Council**: Advisory board to the Commonwealth.
 * **General Procuratorate**: Enforcement of penalties and prosecution of financial crimes.
+* **General Inspectorate**: Investigations into fraud, abuse and corruption in Vekllei markets.
 * **Department of Financing and Stock Exchange**: Regulation and monitoring of the Vekllei Stock Exchange and miscellaneous securities within the country.
 * **Department of International Markets**: Regulation and monitoring of the Vekllei International Market and government bonds.
 * **Department of Investments and Trusts**: Regulation and monitoring of the investments, securities and financial contracts of Vekllei citizens and companies.